virinarl/CoderPythonProject/README.md

 to have access to the app.

-If everthing goes well you should be able to open the browser and see the application run
+If everthing goes well you should be able to open the browser and see the application run.

+> **_NOTE:_**  In case you don't want to use your onw product images, you can find some demo images into media/productsImg.